Learning how to describe yourself online properly can be the difference between attracting the right attention and the wrong attention.

 When you write this, guys will expect you to cook them chicken soup when they’re sick, know their favorite football team, greet them cheerfully in the morning, wish them luck on their big day at work, and just be… well… thoughtful.

 Now, this is a no-brainer.
-Men still like their women in their best health—or figure.
+Men like their women in their best health—or figure.
 Whether you’re an hourglass, supermodel-thin, or full-figured, what draws men is the fact that you’re active and hot!
 [Not a fan of fit?
-Read: 10 weird dating websites for those with unusual tastes]
+Read: Weird dating websites for those with unusual tastes]

-Men like it when you laugh at their jokes, so let them know you have a good sense of humor, as well.
+Men like it when you laugh at their jokes, so let them know you also have a good sense of humor.
 You can not only laugh at their jokes *genuinely*, but also throw some good punchlines into the mix.

-No one wants to be with someone with sticks up their asses—not even guys.
+No one wants to be with someone who has a stick up their ass—not even guys.
 You have to be able to just go out there and go with the flow.

-If you’re a Debbie Downer, then you have to prepare to repel people.
+If you’re a Debbie Downer, then prepare to repel people.
 If you want to attract guys to your profile, you have to put “optimistic” there, so they know you are positive, cheerful, and likable.
-[Try: 10 annoyingly common misconceptions about online dating]
+[Try: Annoyingly common misconceptions about online dating]

 Same as guys, you have to show that you are more than looks and success—you have heart, too.
 Whether it’s in terms of how you are in bed or in a relationship, saying you’re passionate will definitely make men want to get closer to you.